-Program Frequency: Annual EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
+EXAM ELEMENT BASE PERI TERM Do you currently have any limitations/restrictions to your job duties?
 Yes Yes No Have you had any limitations/restrictions or been placed on "light duty" since your last Occupational Health Exam?
-Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Have you ever had cancer Yes Yes No Do you drink six or more alcoholic drinks per week Yes Yes No Have you ever smoked Yes Yes No Do you currently smoke or use smokeless tobacco, vape or electronic cigarettes ( packs/day) Yes Yes No Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Liver disease Yes Yes No Change or loss of vision in either eye Yes Yes No Eye irritation or blurred vision Yes Yes No Lung or respiratory disease (ex: asthma, COPD, bronchitis, pneumonia, asbestosis, silicosis, pneumothorax / collapsed lung) Yes Yes No Inability or reduced ability to smell Yes Yes No Nausea or vomiting Yes Yes No Diarrhea Yes Yes No Exposure to skin irritants Yes Yes No Exposure to respiratory irritants Yes Yes No Headache, dizziness, light headedness, weakness Yes Yes No Numbness, tingling, or weakness in hands or feet Yes Yes No Psychological disorders, Depression Yes Yes No Personality or behavior change Yes Yes No Skin disease, rash, erosion, ulcer, eczema, pigmentation abnormality or other skin abnormality Yes Yes No Incontinence Yes Yes No RBC Yes Yes No WBC Yes Yes No
+Yes Yes No Has anything about your health status changed since your last occupational health examination Yes Yes No Have any medications changed since your last occupational health examination Yes Yes No Current medication use (prescription or over the counter) Yes Yes No Have you ever had cancer Yes Yes No Do you drink six or more alcoholic drinks per week Yes Yes No Have you ever smoked Yes Yes No Do you currently smoke or use smokeless tobacco, vape or Yes Yes No electronic cigarettes?
+If yes, write how many packs per day in the comments section.
+Heart disease, high blood pressure, stroke or circulation problems Yes Yes No Liver disease Yes Yes No Change or loss of vision in either eye Yes Yes No Eye irritation or blurred vision Yes Yes No Lung or respiratory disease (ex: Asthma, COPD, bronchitis, pneumonia, asbestosis, silicosis, pneumothorax / collapsed lung) Yes Yes No Inability or reduced ability to smell Yes Yes No Nausea or vomiting Yes Yes No Diarrhea Yes Yes No Exposure to skin irritants Yes Yes No Exposure to respiratory irritants Yes Yes No Headache, weakness, confusion, dizziness, incoordination Yes Yes No Numbness, tingling, or weakness in hands or feet Yes Yes No Psychological disorders, Depression Yes Yes No Personality or behavior change Yes Yes No Skin disease, rash, erosion, ulcer, eczema, pigmentation Yes Yes No abnormality or other skin abnormality